Palm line marks and meanings

 Sometimes there are several crosses, forming a chained or islanded appearance to the line.
 A string of small islands throughout shows a moody, changeable and hypersensitive nature.

 Imagine a smooth line as showing even emotions; then a messy chained line is uneven emotions.
 Sometimes the chained look is brought about by mineral deficiencies in the diet.
 It can also show depression; look at the head line for breaks, islands or one that dips down to the Mount of Moon.
-Either way, the subject should try to calm their emotions.

 The cross on the heart line and other marks

 - CROSSBARS – Short bar lines, like a slash, can depict obstacles in unions.
 They can also be a need for change or restlessness with a relationship.